 Novox is a prescription drug that should only be given with a veterinarian’s approval.
-It is FDA approved for dogs, but veterinarians avoid prescribing it to pregnant or lactating dogs.
-Caution is needed in dogs younger than seven months old and particularly puppies under seven weeks of age.
+It is FDA-approved for dogs, but veterinarians avoid prescribing it to pregnant or lactating dogs.
+Caution is needed in dogs younger than seven months old, particularly puppies under seven weeks of age.
 Dogs with liver or kidney problems also need extra care.
 A vet can review potential side effects, other treatment options, and guidance on dosing.

 Different forms of Novox